 Water resistance

-Waterproof and anti-fog properties are great features in any binoculars.
-It protects the device from harsh environments like in the mountains, at sea, in the jungle … almost everywhere.
-In addition to preventing water from entering, the anti-fogging feature prevents internal condensation of moisture due to temperature fluctuations.
-A problem that may arise with unsealed binoculars when they are brought into the house from the cold outside.
+Waterproof and anti-fog features are a great feature in any pair of binoculars.
+It protects from moisture and bad weather, in the mountains, out at sea, in the jungle… just about anywhere.
+Besides preventing water from entering, fog proofing prevents internal condensation of moisture due to temperature fluctuations.
+A problem that can be common with unsealed binoculars when bringing them into the house from the cold outside.

 Weight

-Depending on where and how you use the binoculars, weight can be more or less important.
-If you hike and only need the instrument for occasional observations, lightweight compact binoculars are a better choice.
+Depending on where and how you use binoculars, the weight will be more or less important.
+If you are hiking and need the instrument only for occasional observations then lightweight compact binoculars are preferred.

-Although lightweight binoculars have the advantage that you can hold them up for a long time without getting tired, they have the disadvantage that they are more prone to tremble through the lower mass inertia.
+Lightweight binoculars also have the advantage that you observe for a long time without tiring but they have the disadvantage that they are more prone to shaking and difficulty holding them steady.

-In this regard, a heavier model is better because it is more stable in your hands and allows tremble-free viewing.
-The downside is that you tire pretty quickly.
-From a weight of 3 to 4 pounds, a tripod is recommended for longer observation.
+In this respect, a heavier model is better as it will rest more steady in your hands and allows a blur-free viewing.
+The disadvantage is that one tires pretty quickly.
+From a weight of 3 to 4 pounds, a tripod recommends itself for watching.

 The small compact binoculars weigh only about 7 to 10 ounces.
 The usual standard binoculars weigh about 2 pounds give or take, which is a good compromise for handiness and stability.
 Larger models for use in low light or astronomy may exceed 4 pounds.